apache/royale-docs/features/loading-external-data/remoteobject.md

 ## CompressedRemoteObject

-A new RemoteObject, called CompressedRemoteObject, that performs compression has been added to Apache Royale.
-RemoteObjectAMFTest client and SampleAmfWebApp application has been updated to show this new feature.
-This remote object compress the AMF data with the zlib algorithm to improve the transfer times even more.
+A new RemoteObject that performs compression, CompressedRemoteObject, has been added to Apache Royale.
+RemoteObjectAMFTest client and SampleAmfWebApp application have been updated to show this new feature.
+This remote object compresses the AMF data with the zlib algorithm to improve transfer times.

 {:align="center"}
 ![CompressedRemoteObject Example](assets/images/RemoteObjectExample_2.png)

 ## SimpleRemoteObject

-For more simple AMF backends probably RemoteObject will be more than you need.
-For this reason you can use SimpleRemoteObject that doesn't care about "clientId", or other BlazeDS functionalities.
+For more simple AMF backends RemoteObject will be allt that you need.
+You can use SimpleRemoteObject that doesn't care about "clientId", or other BlazeDS functionality.